amineennaciri/odin-project-members-only/README.md

 By the end of the project, I will have demonstrated skills in setting up a web app with authentication using node.js and express and a mongodb database.

 Self-reflection and conclusion: This was agreat opportunity to practice setting a full stack app with authentication, node.js, express and mongodb database with mongoose.
+It's was a great opportunity to practice setting up users with private features such as admin leverages that normal users can't access.